Last Updated: June 9, 2026

 This hype has led to skepticism among scientists who worry that epigenetics is being treated as a catch-all explanation for complex diseases without sufficient evidence.

-4. Ethical and Social Implications
+4. Ethical and Social Implications of Epigenetic Knowledge

 If epigenetic changes can be influenced by environment, it raises uncomfortable questions: